Hameedjuhair/serverless-url-shortener/README.md

 ## 🔜 Next Steps

-- ✅ Ensure all images exist in the `images` folder.
+- ✅ Ensure all images exist in the repository assets.
 - ✅ Update the actual API Gateway URL before deploying.
 - ✅ Consider adding a deployment guide or Terraform script.

 ---

 💡 *Feel free to contribute, suggest improvements, or fork this project!* 🚀